MicrosoftDocs/winrt-api/windows.ui.xaml.core.direct/xamldirect_setbooleanproperty_717076083.md

 A reference to the specific [IXamlDirectObject](ixamldirectobject.md).

 ### -param propertyIndex
-A reference to the _boolean_ property to set the value of from the list of supported properties in [XamlPropertyIndex](xamlpropertyindex.md) enum.
+A reference to the _Boolean_ property to set the value of from the list of supported properties in [XamlPropertyIndex](xamlpropertyindex.md) enum.

 ### -param value
-_Boolean_ value to set for the specified property
+_Boolean_ value to set for the specified property.

 ## -see-also
 [XamlDirect.GetBooleanProperty](xamldirect_getbooleanproperty_1945470561.md)